Developed by: LucasArts

 The vehicle sections rocked.
 Anytime you were in a T-47 Airspeeder, or a ridiculously quick desert hoverbike, or the Outrider on the final level, the game came alive.
 Momentum, velocity and firing your lasers was right on the cusp of breaking technologies (for consoles, PCs had this years ago with TIE Fighter) and it was impossible to resist replaying the initial level of Hoth.
 Activating your ropes and taking down an AT-AT Walker, while you glimpse your allies desperately trying to survive against the Imperial attack as you navigate three tight circles, is incredibly satisfying.

-If you weren’t on a vehicle, however, things got a little hair.
+If you weren’t on a vehicle, however, things got a little hairy.
 Controlling Dash was loose, to say the least.
 Many of the levels required you to navigate tricky jumps and perilous ledges, all the while trying to maintain a camera that didn’t seem all that interested in following you.
 There’s no Gilbert Taylor at the helm here.

 Stages were unforgiving in their length and challenge.
 Dying on the boss meant straight back to the beginning.
 Ammunition for special weapons, the only ones worth using, was nowhere to be found.
 Masochists attempted to find the hidden”Challenge Points”, while I was just trying to steer Dash with his jetpack.
 It was all so new, so we forgave the shortcomings.
 It was all so Star Wars, so we continued to forgive the shortcomings.